udacity/FCND-Backyard-Flyer/README.md

-# Flying Car Project 0 - Backyard Flyer
+# Flying Car - Backyard Flyer Project
 This project is intended to walk you through the first steps of taking control autonomously flying a drone.
 You will be using a simulation of a quadcopter developed in Unity.
 After completing this assigment, you will be familiar communicating with the drone via Mavlink and analyzing flight log files.
 The python code you write is similar to how the drone would be controlled from a ground station computer or an onboard companion computer.
 Since communication with the drone is done using Mavlink, you will be able to use your code to control an Arudpilot quadcopter with very little modifications!

 ## Task